xjlin0/attendees32/README.md

 - As a non-parent registering kids, I have to enter kid parent info.
 - As a coworker I need to register withOUT kids
 - As a staff/organizer, when I click each session's class title, I will be linked to google drive for course materials.
-- Last, probably redesign a non row-based listing for staff/organizer's day view or student roaster view (mobil phone friendly)
+- Last, probably redesign a non row-based listing for staff/organizer's day view or student roster view (mobil phone friendly)

 ### 20200213 meeting notes
 - As a parent I can be notified for the incoming classes, so that I can respond with RSVP or take absent for my kids.
 - As a parent I can be notified to update contact info/address for my kids.
 - As a coworker I can be notified for the incoming classes, so that I can respond with RSVP or take leave.
 - As a organizer(coworkers?)
 I can be notified early when coworkers take leaves on the incoming class.
 - As a organizer(coworkers?)
-I can assign students to different class, maybe or maybe not from student roaster.
+I can assign students to different class, maybe or maybe not from student roster.
 - As a coworker I can take/retract the students attendance anytime in the class or check students attendance after classes.
 - As a secretary I can receive all class attendance counts summary periodically.
 - As a coworker, I can check or update BOTH age and grade of a student (age and grade of the same student may vary a lot).
 - As a coworker, I can see both age and grade of a student (age and grade may vary a lot) periodically advanced automatically.

 #### page priority
-- student roasters (with their medical concerns, parent contact, and possibly other attendances) for the incoming classes
+- student rosters (with their medical concerns, parent contact, and possibly other attendances) for the incoming classes
 - leader/coworker list for the incoming classes (for teacher availability and arrangement)

 #### how to direct parents/coworker to use app (my own thoughts)